Seasonal Home Maintenance Checklist for Avon, Indiana Residents

 Winter: Monitor for Ice and Snow Buildup

 Ice dams on roofs and heavy snow accumulation can damage shingles and gutters, leading to interior leaks.
 Use a roof rake to safely remove snow, and consider installing heating cables in problematic areas.
-In Avon, residents should keep driveways, walkways, and entryways clear of ice and snow to prevent slips and falls.
+Avon residents should keep driveways, walkways, and entryways clear of ice and snow to prevent slips and falls.
 Stock up on salt or sand, and ensure snow removal tools are accessible and in good working order.

 Winter: Focus on Interior Projects

 With outdoor work limited, winter is a great time to focus on indoor maintenance.
 Clean and inspect your appliances, check for leaks under sinks, and re-caulk showers or tubs if needed.
 In Avon, where winter months can be long, take advantage of this downtime to organize closets, review energy usage, and plan spring renovation projects.
-Keeping up with interior tasks during the cold season ensures your home remains efficient and comfortable.